Warranty Deed: What Is It, And Should You Get One?

 Buying a house is a huge financial decision, so it’s important that certain precautions are taken to ensure your protection.
-A warranty deed is one precaution home buyers should be aware of, as it provides the greatest amount of protection to the buyer.
+A warranty deed is one precaution home buyers should be aware of, as it provides the greatest amount of protection to the new owner.

 A warranty deed, also known as a general warranty deed, is a legal real estate document between the seller (grantor) and the buyer (grantee).
-The deed protects the buyer by pledging that the seller holds clear title to the property and there are no encumbrances, outstanding liens, or mortgages against it.
+The deed protects the buyer by pledging that the seller holds a clear title to the property and that there are no encumbrances, unknown easements, outstanding liens or mortgages against it.

 How Warranty Deeds Work